neeru-1997/spring-security-jwt/README.md

 Created an endpoint that can authenticate and return a JWT.

-And also checks incoming requests using OncePerRequestFilter for JWT in the Authorization header and authorize requests with valid JWT.
+And also checks incoming requests using OncePerRequestFilter for JWT in the Authorization header and authorizes requests with valid JWT.